Society of Saint Pius X: Sexual abuse allegations

-On 5 April 2017, Uppdrag granskning, a Swedish television program alleged that four members of the SSPX—three priests and a former seminarian—had molested at least a dozen young people in several countries.
-The program also stated that evidence of abuse was kept secret by the SSPX and that the priests were allowed to continue in ministry.
+On 5 April 2017, Uppdrag granskning, a Swedish television program, alleged that four members of SSPX (three priests and a former seminarian) had molested at least a dozen young people in several countries.
+The program also stated that evidence of abuse was kept secret by SSPX and that the priests were allowed to continue in ministry.

-Kevin Gerard Sloniker, the former seminarian and the only person accused by name in the program, was expelled from the society's St. Thomas Aquinas Seminary in 2005 and began serving a life sentence in 2015.
+Kevin Gerard Sloniker, the former seminarian and the only person accused by name in the program, was expelled from the society's St. Thomas Aquinas Seminary in 2005.
+In 2016, Sloniker pled guilty for molesting seven boys with ages ranging from 8 to 14 over a period of about 10 years.
+He was sentenced to life imprisonment with the possibility of parole after 35 years.
 The remaining three accusations regard priests whose names have been withheld (referred to in the program as Fathers P, S, and M); their accusers have likewise remained anonymous.
-Nonetheless, P was the subject of a canonical trial presided over by Bishop Fellay, authorized by the Holy See in 2013; he was found guilty, and subsequently ordered to retire to a monastery.
-Crux reports "P refused to go and, according to officials of the SSPX, joined [Bishop] Williamson's Resistance."
+Nonetheless, P was the subject of a canonical trial presided over by Bishop Fellay, authorized by the Congregation for the Doctrine of the Faith in 2013; he was found guilty, and subsequently ordered to retire to a monastery.
+Crux reports that "P refused to go and, according to officials of SSPX, joined [Bishop] Williamson's Resistance."

 In May 2020, the Kansas Bureau of Investigation stated that, as part of its investigation into the four Catholic dioceses in the state, it was also investigating accusations that SSPX members were either perpetrating or covering up clerical sex abuse in the state.
-The SSPX St. Mary's Rectory in Kansas faced sex abuse allegations, although both the U.S. district of the society and the St. Mary's Rectory denied the allegations.
+SSPX St. Mary's Rectory in Kansas faced sex abuse allegations, although both the U.S. district of the society and the St. Mary's Rectory denied the allegations.